Nigerians speak on reasons they do not go on vacation

 They spoke with the News Agency of Nigeria (NAN) in Lagos.

-In spite the therapeutic effect of embarking on vacations frequently, Nigerians have complained over the high cost of imbibing such lifestyle, describing it as luxury.
+In spite of the therapeutic effect of embarking on vacations frequently, they complained over the high cost of imbibing such lifestyle, describing it as luxury.

 They listed the cumbersome process of acquiring visa, aircraft phobia and more as reasons they do not go on vacation.